Jean-Paul Rodrigue (2017), New York:

 into consideration.
 For an aircraft, the speed of wind can affect

-travel costs.
-Tailwind conditions can reduce flight time up to several hours for intercontinental
+travel time and costs.
+Tailwind conditions can reduce scheduled flight time up

-flights.
-Climate is also an influence over transportation networks
+eastbound flights between North America and Europe.
+Climate is also having an impact transportation networks

 by influencing construction and maintenance costs.
 Even volcanic